HOW IT ALL BEGAN...

 Liz began competing Hannah in 2005 at Wayne DuPage Horse Trials at the Training Level.
 They worked hard and moved up to Preliminary in May of 2006 and never looked back.
 Liz soon had Hannah competing around the country and finished 3rd in the CCI1* at Midsouth in 2007, and moved up to the Intermediate level in 2008.
 They competed a few CIC2* competitions together before Liz retired her from upper level eventing in 2012 and leased her out to her students.
 Hannah has really enjoyed showing the younger kids how its done.
 She truly is a one of a kind horse.

 Since then Liz has had many rides, but has only purchased two other horses since Hannah.
 Rhine Maiden aka Lucy, was purchased in 2010 and Liz competed her through Preliminary in 2013 before deciding to pursue the Dressage ranks.
 As of now, Liz has successfully shown Lucy through the I1 level of Dressage.
 They are working on 1 tempis, passage and piaffe with the hopes to finish Lucy's training and compete at Grand Prix.
 In April of 2014, Liz purchased a 2008 OTTB bay mare to add to her string and has successfully competed her through Preliminary, Flash Mob aka Roxy.
 In the summer of 2016 both Lucy & Roxy were bred having beautiful colts in 2017.
-Lucy & Roxy will come back to work in 2018 and continue to compete and train.
+Roxy was rebred and due to foal the summer of 2019.
+Lucy has come back to work and Liz hopes to finish her dressage training to the Grand Prix level.

 In November of 2015, Copeland Farms and Liz went off to Ireland.
 Together they found two lovely geldings that they brought home.
 Robinstown Balivor, aka Tyson, is a beautiful 17h bay ISH gelding.
 Liz has competed him through Training level before handing the reins over to Sam Kelly.
 He is also very talented in dressage scoring in the 70s at First Level.
-Tyson would make a Young Rider's dreams come true!
+Tyson has been sold to a lovely adult amateur and is enjoying showing him.
 Privatised, aka Hutchy, is a handsome 17.2h chestnut ISH gelding.
 He has quickly become the barn favorite and he has some big plans in store.
+Liz has continued to build a connection with Hutchy and he enjoys a variety of work.
+He loves his liberty work and most recently is working on brideless riding.

 Ride to Live